Nedimming/jslt-microservice-demo/README.md

 # jslt-microservice-demo
 ---
-> This is a very simple example of a microservice.
-Most notably it has no security mechanisms to provide authentication and authorizations.
+This is a small example implementation of [JSLT](https://github.com/schibsted/jslt) as a microservice.
+It allows for declaritive configuration objects to be sent with input data allowing.
+The API has a single endpoint *{URL}/transform*.

 ## Example Input
 ```json